 iii Post-assessment challenges

-Broadly speaking, a taxpayer must have completed the minimum requirements of the pre-assessment disputes process to have the right to mount a challenge to an assessment.29 That challenge must be commenced in one of the two available 'hearing authorities' within the response period that follows the issue of the relevant assessment notice.
-Subject to limited opportunities to enlarge time, this means that litigation has to be under way within two months of an assessment being issued,
+A challenge to an assessment must be commenced in one of the two available hearing authorities within the response period that follows the issue of the relevant assessment notice.
+Subject to limited opportunities to enlarge time, this means that litigation has to be under way within two months of an assessment being issued.

-The available hearing authorities are the TRA or the High Court.
-These are dealt with in more detail in Section III.
-The procedures of each are set out in comprehensive rules and involve all the usual elements of civil litigation, including discovery, the exchange of written witness statements, written legal submissions and the conduct of hearings on the basis that the taxpayer is plaintiff in the action and the IR defendant.
+The available hearing authorities are the Taxation Review Authority or the High Court.
+These are dealt with in more detail in Section III (infra).
+The procedures of each are set out in comprehensive rules and involve all the usual elements of civil litigation, including discovery, the exchange of written witness statements, written legal submissions and the conduct of hearings on the basis that the taxpayer is plaintiff in the action and the Inland Revenue defendant.

 iv Judicial review

-In some very limited circumstances, it is possible to dispute procedural actions by IR through judicial review in the High Court.31 The scope for judicial review has narrowed considerably in recent years.
-In all but a few instances, the courts prefer that arguments over procedural validity should be taken in the context of a challenge to a substantive assessment, rather than as a separate attack on IR.32 This stems from a suspicion that judicial review would otherwise allow taxpayers to game the system, especially considering the tight time frames within which IR must investigate, conduct and resolve a dispute, whether by concession or assessment.
-It also reflects a general approach that courts are slow to allow piecemeal challenges to a decision-making process, so that there is a high bar for the availability of judicial review in preliminary decisions.33
+In some very limited circumstances, it is possible to dispute procedural actions by Inland Revenue through judicial review in the High Court.28 The scope for judicial review has narrowed considerably in recent years.
+In all but a few instances, the courts prefer that arguments over procedural validity should be taken in the context of a challenge to a substantive assessment, rather than as a separate attack on Inland Revenue.29

 The courts and tribunals

-The two fora in which a tax challenge can be commenced are the TRA and the High Court.
-There are important differences between the two, though the practical implications of the differences for the conduct of tax litigation are limited.
+The two forums in which a tax challenge can be commenced are the Taxation Review Authority and the High Court.
+There are important differences between the two, although the practical implications of the differences in conduct of tax litigation are limited.

-The TRA is a specialist tribunal established by its own legislation34 to hear and determine tax challenges independently of IR.
-It has a non-exclusive first instance jurisdiction, and, although the TRA hears only tax matters and can be expected to have considerable tax expertise, the High Court is generally regarded as the court of first instance in which complex taxation matters should be commenced.
-The choice of forum is initially the disputant's, but it is not unusual for IR to apply to have complex matters moved into the High Court.
-Moreover, where it is likely that a first instance outcome will be appealed, the courts will usually not want to have three steps of appeal as would occur from the TRA, when two would be normal from the High Court, subject to leave to appeal being granted by the Supreme Court.
+The Taxation Review Authority is a specialist tribunal established by its own legislation30 to hear and determine tax challenges independently of Inland Revenue.
+It has a non-exclusive first instance jurisdiction, and, although the Taxation Review Authority hears only tax matters and can be expected to have considerable tax expertise, the High Court is generally regarded as the court of first instance in which complex taxation matters should be commenced.
+The choice of forum is initially the disputant's, but it is not unusual for Inland Revenue to apply to have complex matters moved into the High Court.
+Moreover, where it is likely that a first instance outcome will be appealed, the courts will usually not want to have three steps of appeal as would occur from the Taxation Review Authority, when two would be normal from the High Court, subject to leave to appeal being granted by the Supreme Court.

-The TRA is obliged to hear cases in camera,35 and its decisions are published on the basis that all identifying details of the disputant taxpayer are removed.
-The press is excluded from all TRA proceedings.
-That can be a distinct advantage for taxpayers who guard their privacy, but there is no guarantee that such anonymity will survive a TRA decision if the matter is appealed to the High Court.
+The Taxation Review Authority is obliged to hear cases in camera,31 and its decisions are published on the basis that all identifying details of the disputant taxpayer are removed.
+The press is excluded from all Taxation Review Authority proceedings.
+That can be a distinct advantage for taxpayers who guard their privacy, but there is no guarantee that such anonymity will survive a Taxation Review Authority decision if the matter is appealed to the High Court.
 There, the principal of open justice will often prevail unless the protection of commercial secrets warrants continuing anonymity.

-The TRA has the status of a commission of inquiry36 and so has an independent authority37 to issue summonses for the attendance of witnesses and the production of documents.
-Nevertheless, it is bound by the limits imposed under a disclosure notice in the pre-assessment disputes phase,38 and although it has some latitude as to the formality with which it receives evidence,39 it must still operate on the basis that the burden of proof in a tax challenge rests with the taxpayer and under the statutory rules of evidence.40
+The Taxation Review Authority has the status of a commission of inquiry32 and so has an independent authority33 to issue summonses for the attendance of witnesses and the production of documents.
+Nevertheless, it is bound by the limits imposed under a disclosure notice in the pre-assessment disputes phase,34 and although it has some latitude as to the formality with which it receives evidence,35 it must still operate on the basis that the burden of proof in a tax challenge rests with the taxpayer and under the statutory rules of evidence.36

-The TRA has only a very limited jurisdiction to award costs, another characteristic that makes it a popular forum with taxpayers who may wish to test a position without the usual risk of an adverse costs award should the test not be favourably resolved.
+The Taxation Review Authority has only a very limited jurisdiction to award costs, another characteristic that makes it a popular forum with taxpayers who may wish to test a position without the usual risk of an adverse costs award should the test's resolution be unfavourable.
 The costs jurisdiction is generally only to admonish bad behaviour, such as failing to appear or failing to give adequate notice of abandonment or settlement of a challenge.
 Costs do not 'follow the event' as in the courts.

-A tax challenge in the TRA is commenced by notice of claim whose content is stipulated and, where there is no procedure stipulated under the TRA Act and regulations, normally proceeds under the rules applicable to civil hearings in the district court.
+A tax challenge in the Taxation Review Authority is commenced by notice of claim whose content is stipulated and, where there is no procedure stipulated under the Taxation Review Authority Act and regulations, normally proceeds under the rules applicable to civil hearings in the district court.

-The TRA is presided over by a district court judge41 who travels to the main centres of New Zealand, and sometimes further afield, to hear tax challenges.
-A review of recent TRA decisions suggests that the time between the last day of hearing and decision is usually about three months.
-TRA decisions must be given in writing.42
+In the past, the Taxation Review Authority was presided over by a district court judge37 who travelled to the main centres of New Zealand, and sometimes further afield, to hear tax challenges.
+The present Authority is not a judge, but an experienced tax practitioner who also sits on the Customs Appeal Authority.
+A review of recent Taxation Review Authority decisions suggests that the time between the last day of hearing and decision is usually about three months.
+Taxation Review Authority decisions must be given in writing.38

 ii The High Court

-The High Court is New Zealand's court of general jurisdiction, and it shares first instance jurisdiction to hear tax challenges.43 Unlike the TRA, there is no presumption that tax matters can be heard in the High Court with any degree of privacy.
+The High Court is New Zealand's court of general jurisdiction, and it shares first instance jurisdiction to hear tax challenges.39 Unlike the Taxation Review Authority, there is no presumption that tax matters can be heard in the High Court with any degree of privacy.
 The court is generally reluctant to set aside the principle of open justice, though if an application for confidentiality orders is based on good grounds, such as matters of commercial sensitivity, some protection is likely to be given, though not necessarily for the identity of the disputant.

 High Court judges are not usually specialists in tax.
 With some exceptions, judges tend to be appointed to the High Court bench from broad generalist backgrounds, rather than from specialities.
 That reflects a view expressed by a number of senior judges that tax is simply a matter of statutory interpretation and that ordinary litigation processes will sort out the facts to which such interpretation applies.
 In reality, the generalist quality of the bench can mean that counsel in a tax challenge must often introduce the judge to, and explain, unfamiliar tax concepts.

-The same sort of review as was done for TRA decisions suggests that the time between hearing and a written tax decision being released by the High Court is usually between one and two months and is often shorter.
+The same sort of review as done for Taxation Review Authority decisions suggests that the time between a hearing in the High Court and a written tax decision being released is usually one to two months, but is often shorter.

 iii Conduct of proceedings generally

-Whether they are advanced before the TRA or the High Court, tax challenges are subject to case management by the judges.
+Whether they are advanced before the Taxation Review Authority or the High Court, tax challenges are subject to case management by the judges.
 Timetable orders are set, and adherence to them is expected.
-Evidence in chief is usually submitted to the TRA and court in the form of written briefs that must also be supplied to the opposing party.
-Document bundles must be settled between the parties, and at first instance the disputant taxpayer usually has the obligation to ensure that the material being relied upon in evidence is available to the Court and IR's counsel.
+Evidence in chief is usually submitted to the Taxation Review Authority and court in the form of written briefs that must also be supplied to the opposing party.
+Document bundles must be settled between the parties, and at first instance the disputant taxpayer usually has the obligation to ensure that the material being relied upon in evidence is available to the Court and Inland Revenue's counsel.
 The senior courts in New Zealand are moving towards electronic document management prior to and during a hearing, and this is gradually gaining traction in the High Court, but most first instance hearings are still predominantly paper-based.

-The TRA and court deal with a challenge by way of a fresh consideration of all evidence and argument.
-They are given the same powers as IR to be able to resolve the matter by confirming, cancelling or adjusting an assessment of tax.45 When the matter in issue is not an assessment, the hearing authority acts by directing IR to alter its decision to conform with its findings.
+The Taxation Review Authority and court deal with a challenge by way of a fresh consideration of all evidence and argument.
+They are given the same powers as Inland Revenue to be able to resolve the matter by confirming, cancelling or adjusting an assessment of tax.41 When the matter in issue is not an assessment, the hearing authority acts by directing Inland Revenue to alter its decision to conform with its findings.

 iv Rights of appeal